very-cool-name/blog-from-scratch/README.md

 In the case of `get_if` the second option is even weirder `(variant->any_cast < T) > ()`. `T` is a type and there is no comparison operator for types as far as I know.
 The rest of the line also gives more questions - what the hell is `> ()`?
 I don't know why compiler requires `template` in our case, but we'll let it to have this one.

-To finalize our work with `get_if<index>` let's make it a free function, like in the standard.

-### free

-`get_if` needs to access `Variant`'s private section, so it needs to be declared friend.
-This is actually pretty straightforward if you don't try to overthink it and just copy to class.
+`get_if` access `Variant`'s private section, so it needs to be declared friend.
+This is pretty straightforward if you don't try to overthink it and just copy to class.

 ```cpp
 template<typename...
 Types>